aaronfay/aaronfay-blog/articles/on-learning-and-development-aka-developer-rot.md

 acceptible amount of time to put into a software project.
 Because we are learning creatures, and we do improve over time, we want to think we can write it faster and better this time around, and we really can!
 But the timeline for development within a given framework or toolchain is going to be fairly fixed.
-Boilerplate exists, component integration needs design, there are shiny new requirements for the project.
+Boilerplate exists, component integration needs design, there are shiny new requirements for the project, and now your timeline is shorter.
+This is the reality of the entire evolution of my software career.

 ## The real problem
 "What problem does <insert new thing here> solve that I can do in <insert my language/framework here>?"